sebastianor/3DMobileRobotNavigation/README.md

 if last command does not works try to move map_saver file to devel/lib in catkin_workspace file

-To load saved map into rviz run
+To load saved map and navigate in rviz run

+roslaunch turtlebot_gazebo turtlebot_world.launch

 roslaunch turtlebot_gazebo amcl_demo.launch map_file:=path-to-file/map.yaml
+roslaunch turtlebot_rviz_launchers view_navigation.launch

+If map is not loading correcty check the map.yaml file.
+1) Correct the path to pgm file 2) set z origin from NaN to 0.0000